ghga-de/milestones-docs/36-axolotl/technical_specification.md

 - The user filters datasets by keyword
 - The user filters datasets by filter facets

+Please note, filtering and specifying keywords will not change the displayed items since the response from the metadata repository service is mocked and static.
+This should also be documented in the readme.

 ## API Definitions:

 ### Metadata Search Service